 “This is true of words like moccasin, papoose, sachem for a chief, squaw, wampum, totem, and tomahawk."

-In this hour of Talk of Iowa, host Charity Nebbe talks with O’Connor about Native American words that English has inherited or co-opted.
+In this hour of Talk of Iowa, host Charity Nebbe talks with O’Conner about Native American words that English has inherited or co-opted.